tlietz/collaborlist/README.md

 If a user is not signed into an account, they will be automatically signed in as a guest.
 This way, they are able to use the app immideately.

-When a user that was previously a guest registers an account, the guest user's `is_guest` field is changed from `true` to `false`.
+When a user that was previously a guest registers for an account, the guest user's `is_guest` field is changed from `true` to `false`.
 This allows all progress to be saved as long as the user used the guest account on only one device.

-To put the guest user into a session, the plug `maybe_user_guest`

 ## Invite Links